 James 4:13-15 says, “Come now, you who say, ‘Today or tomorrow we will go into such and such a town and spend a year there and trade and make a profit’ – yet you do not know what tomorrow will bring.
 What is your life?
 For you are a mist that appears for a little time and then vanishes.”

 When we got married I remember thinking how much time Brad and I had together.
 I thought 10 years of marriage was good, but 30 or 40 years was monumental and 50 or 60 years would be long enough.
-Today after almost 34 years of marriage I recognize how faulty that thinking was.
+Today after over 40 years of marriage I recognize how faulty that thinking was.
 There will never be enough time to love fully and to accomplish all our dreams.

 I need to embrace each moment and each day because that’s all we have.
 I must love Brad each day as if it’s our last.
 I must be mindful of how I treat my husband and show respect to him daily.
 This doesn’t mean I live in fear or perpetual paranoia, but I make a choice to live each day with passion and purpose.
 I want to live with no regrets.